-Norton Children’s Radiology offers a wide variety of diagnostic imaging services for children of all ages.
+Norton Children’s Radiology, affiliated with the UofL School of Medicine, offers a wide variety of diagnostic imaging services for children of all ages.
 Our equipment and techniques are designed “Just for Kids.”

 Barium enema colon study: This test helps the doctor see the colon, which is where food goes when it leaves the stomach and upper part of the intestines.
 During this test, your child will be given a special liquid, called barium or contrast, to help the colon show up in X-ray pictures.
 These pictures help the doctor see inside the body and find out why your child might be having bellyaches, trouble going to the bathroom or bleeding during a bowel movement.

 Bone scan: This test is used to find issues in the bones or joints.
 Special pictures are taken after a radioactive liquid is injected into a vein.
 This helps the doctor see the inside of bones.

 Computed tomography (CT) scan: CT scans can help show a muscle or bone issue, birth defect, tumor, infection, inflammation, blood clot, internal injuries or bleeding.
 CT scans use a big, donut-shaped camera to take X-ray pictures of the inside of the body from all sides.
 A special computer then puts these pictures together to form detailed, three-dimensional views of the area of the body being examined.

 DMSA renal scan: This test checks the function, size, shape and position of the kidneys and shows scarring caused by frequent infections.
 It also is used to compare the function of the right kidney to the left kidney.
 A special camera, called a gamma camera, takes pictures of the kidneys after a radioactive liquid called Tc99m DMSA is injected to show how the kidneys are working.